Skip to main content

 txHash: T_mint, # Ethereum transaction ID

-cm: cm_i, # for cross-checking against the chain
+cm: cm_i, # for cross-checking against calldata

 opening: ( flavor_i, v_i, rho_i, idHash_i, predicate_i ),

-meta: { issuer: Alice's IdentityRegistry handle, ... },
+meta: { issuer: Alice's IdentityRegistry handle, batchSize: N*, ... },

 }